sanjay7178/cc-doc/content/en/docs/webinterface/views/users.md

 ---
 title: Users
 description: >
-  Table Of All Users Running Jobs On The Clusters
+  Table of All Users Running Jobs on the Clusters
 categories: [cc-backend]
-tags: [Frontend, User]
+tags: [Frontend, Manager, Support, Admin]
 weight: 6
 ---

-{{< figure src="../../figures/usertable.png" alt="User Table" width="100%" class="ccfigure mw-md"
+{{< figure src="../../figures/usertable.png" alt="User Table" width="100%" class="ccfigure mw-lg"
     caption="User Table, sorted by 'Total Jobs' in descending order.
 In addition, active filters reduce the underlying data to jobs with more than one hour runtime, started on the GPU accelerated cluster."
 >}}